lis05/MoLa/idea/MoLa.md

 The method object will have a list of modifiers and argument names, which will be used when calling the function.
 The object will also have a pointer to the next instruction (after the current one), which is where the method body will be generated.
 The type will receive a pointer to this method.

 Signals an InternalError if the stack is empty.
 Signals a ValueError the object on the stack is not a type object.
-Signals a MethodAlreadyDefinedError if the method has already been defined.
-Signals an InvalidMethodNameError if the type object didn't declare a method with such name.
-Signals an InvalidArgumentNameError if there are duplicate argument names.
+Signals a NameCollisionError if the method has already been defined.
+Signals an NameError if the type object didn't declare a method with such name.
+Signals an DuplicateNameError if there are duplicate argument names.

 Note: this is used to create constructor / destructor as well.
 In those cases, `identifier` becomes `constructor` / `destructor` respectively.